p-hofmann/SMBEdit/README.md

 Older blueprint versions, smd2 and some old smd3, are not guaranteed to work.
 It is recommended to use the StarMade client to update a blueprint before using with SMBEdit.
-But if you notice that the StarMade client fails to load some turret heads from some smd2 blueprints, try loading it with SMBEdit and hope.
+But if you notice that the StarMade client fails to load some turret heads from some smd2 blueprints, try converting it with SMBEdit.

 ## Meta file / Docked entities
 Reading/manipulation of the 'meta.smbpm' file is very rudimentary at the moment and can lead to errors.